projscale/saforia/README.md

 ## Dev/Test
 - Mock UI smoke test: run `npm run dev`, open `http://localhost:5173/?test=1`, and set `window.SAFORIA_MOCK = true` in DevTools.
 The test panel generates legacy v1/v2 outputs via the mock layer without the Rust backend.
+ - Save-on-generate: In Quick generate, check “Save this postfix” to add the site immediately; the Saved list updates live.

 ## Security Notes
 - Viewer password is never persisted; it’s only used transiently to decrypt the master in memory.